Ohio History Connection: History

 The state government began appropriating funds to assist the private organization in 1888.
 This led to a closer partnership with the state, in which the government was permitted to appoint six of the fifteen members serving in the board of trustees.
 It also led to the organization being granted oversight responsibilities for historical sites across Ohio, beginning with Fort Ancient State Memorial in 1891.

-The Ohio State Archaeological and Historical Society was originally headquartered at the Ohio Statehouse but later moved to Ohio State University's Orton Hall in 1894.
-On May 30, 1914, the organization dedicated the Ohio State Archaeological and Historical Society Building, a large museum building by Orton Hall.
-The society stayed at the building until 1970, when the facility became part of OSU and was renamed Sullivant Hall.

 In 1954, the organization's name was shortened to Ohio Historical Society.
 It was changed again to the Ohio History Connection in 2014, after research suggested that "society" carried a negative connotation.
 The organization's image as a whole was perceived as "exclusive, inaccessible and antiquated", and the rebranding was an attempt to better reflect the organization's mission from a modern perspective and appeal more inviting to the state's citizens.
 The change was also part of a national trend that saw historical societies across the United States drop "society" from their title.

+The organization began reaching out to federally recognized tribal nations in 2009, in an effort to incorporate Native American perspectives.
+The Ohio History Connection holds more than 7,100 Native American remains that are subject to the Native American Graves Protection and Repatriation Act, which was passed in 1990.
+The organization reaches out to the 45 federally recognized American Indian Tribes who are descendants of the parties who signed the Treaty of Greenville (Aug.
+3, 1795), as outlined in its American Indian Relations Policy.
+This list is expanded based on Tribal interests and affiliations, and as new claims and research are made available.
+The Ohio History Connection has been actively working since 2016 to reconnect Ancestors with federally recognized Tribes.